 Brushing & Flossing

 As simple as these two techniques sound, they are vital for long-term oral health.
-If you brush twice a day with proper care, then you are already halfway in your teeth cleaning routine.
+If you brush twice a day with proper care, then you are already halfway through your teeth cleaning routine.

-However, many people find flossing a tedious job.
+The next important part is flossing.
+However, many people find flossing a tedious job; thus, they end up skipping it altogether.
 Nevertheless, you should floss once a day every day.
 For convenience, you can skip the floss thread and go for more innovative flossing tools available in the market these days.
 You can also consult your dentist about choosing the right brush and flossing tool.

 Oil Pulling Method